 The AES/EBU digital format is used in many professional digital audio devices, including some DAT recorders.
-The interface's AES/EBU input jacks are balanced, 3-conductor XLR connectors which accept a full 24-bit digital data stream.
+The AES/EBU inputs on the 888|24 interface are balanced, 3-conductor XLR connectors which accept a full 24-bit digital data stream.

-For AES/EBU connections, 110-ohm cables are highly recommended for use in professional installations.
-For best results, cable lengths should not exceed 30 meters.
+For AES/EBU connections, we strongly recommend using 110-ohm cables with a length that does not exceed 30 meters.